IvanTepes/Space-Facts/README.md

 * **Images of the planets** have a transparent background leaving only the planet visible to the user as the image of the universe is behind the planets we get the floating effect I mentioned earlier.

 * **[Carousel](https://getbootstrap.com/docs/4.5/components/carousel/)** is taken from **[Bootstrap](https://getbootstrap.com/)** and contain 4 image of each planet all images have transparent background for float effect.
 * `Carousel indicators are changed with update.
-Styled and positioned on bottom of carousel for easier navigation and visability`
+Styled and positioned on bottom of carousel for easier navigation and visability.`

-* **[Table](https://getbootstrap.com/docs/4.5/content/tables/)** used in page are same from **[Bootstrap](https://getbootstrap.com/)** and they contain information about each **Planet** in some column comparing it to earth to be able to imagine their size, if that is even possible..
+* **[Table](https://getbootstrap.com/docs/4.5/content/tables/)** used in page are from **[Bootstrap](https://getbootstrap.com/)** and they contain information about each **Planet** in some column comparing it to earth to be able to imagine their size, if that is even possible.
 They are orange color to separate them from facts and to get pleasant visual effect.

-* **Facts** are on each **Planet** page.
-Contain couple interesting facts about planet and they are in white color.
+* **Facts** are on each **Planet** page, containing couple interesting facts about the planet and they are in white color.

 * **Carousel with planet Uranus and float effect with indicators before and after**